Lexicon

 via Grothendieck (1960s)

 A mathematical structure, originating in Grothendieck's reformulation of algebraic geometry in the 1960s, that formalizes how local information composes into global knowledge.
 A presheaf on a site assigns data to each context and specifies how that data restricts to sub-contexts.
 A sheaf adds two requirements: locality (if two sections agree on every overlap, they are the same section — no hidden global information) and gluing (every family of local sections that agree on overlaps can be assembled into a unique global section).
-Volume I's central argument is that the sheaf condition is the mathematical formalization of coherence: local truths compose into global truth precisely when, and only when, they agree where their domains intersect.
+The sheaf condition is the mathematical formalization of coherence: local truths compose into global truth when, and only when, they agree where their domains intersect.

 Sheaf Condition (A13)